SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 New Castle

-Attempted abduction of Cochran, Dec 14; Cochran's first interviewee; At gate when Langdon and White enter, later enters himself; Note: Cochran's deposition refers to "Captain John Simpson."
+Attempted abduction of Cochran, Dec 14; Cochran's first interviewee; At gate when Langdon and White enter; Later enters fort himself; Note: Cochran's deposition refers to "Captain John Simpson."
 Seveay, S. Rowell and Hall refer only to "Captain Simpson."
 Rowell Dep.
 I notes both a "Captain Simpson" and a "John Simpson."
 These may be two individuals or an inadvertent duplication.
-See "John Simpson" and "John Simpson, Jr." below.
+See "John Simpson" and "John Simpson, Jr." below

 Simpson, John